threejbros/Employee-Tracker-MERN-Web-Application/README.md

-Web Application using the MERN stack (MongoDB, Express, React, and Node.js)
+Web Application using the MERN stack (MongoDB, Express, React, and Node.js) to keep track of employees in a company.

 Developed initially based on the class of CS648 at San Diego State University (by Professor Zak Ruvalcaba)